BlackRock-led group in talks to raise around $10.3bln for Aramco deal, sources say

 Under the deal, a newly formed subsidiary, Jafurah Midstream Gas Company (JMGC), will lease development and usage rights for gas processing facilities around the Jafurah gas development and lease them back to Aramco for 20 years.

+The structure is similar to deals done by Aramco in 2021 and 2022 for its oil and gas pipeline networks.

+The Jafurah field, estimated to contain 229 trillion standard cubic feet of raw gas, is the largest non-associated gas development in Saudi Arabia and a cornerstone of Aramco's plan to boost gas output by 60% by 2030 from 2021 levels.

-(Reporting by Hadeel Al Sayegh, Federico Maccioni and Yousef Saba.
-Editing by Jane Merriman)
+The infrastructure investment is expected to support the construction of more than 1,500 km of pipelines and processing facilities.
+(Reporting by Hadeel Al Sayegh, Federico Maccioni and Yousef Saba; Editing by Jane Merriman and Jan Harvey)